5588 Electronics Department Manager

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Manages the Computer Connection Department by understanding product lines and selecting merchandise for sale, being available to provide information and service to customers, assuring an attractive display of product, and monitoring sales and inventory to prevent losses.
+1. Manages the Computer Connection and School, Office, and Art Supply departments by understanding product lines and selecting merchandise for sale, being available to provide information and service to customers, assuring an attractive display of product, and monitoring sales and inventory to prevent losses.

 2. Assures the profitability of the BearHouse Entertainment by selecting cutting-edge electronic merchandise, purchasing and pricing merchandise correctly, attractively displaying products for sale or rental, and monitoring sales and inventory to prevent losses.